Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

       required method.
     * I.e., you can't "shrink" an interface.
 If such a change is desired, the options are either
         * to deprecate the functionality in a non-breaking change (being careful to keep existing code working!), and remove it in the next breaking change
+          * This is easily coupled with moving a method to a subtype of the existing interface, directing users to subtype the subtype instead or by adding a direct supertype which has the weaker semantics (preferable, as that keeps user code the same).
-        * to add a new, distinct type providing the smaller interface and deprecating the old interface entirely
+        * or to add a new, distinct type providing the smaller interface and deprecating the old interface entirely

 There are certainly more details regarding interface stability between versions - this list is not exhaustive.
 An attempt at that exhaustiveness specific to Julia was recorded [here](https://github.com/JuliaLang/julia/issues/49973), though there certainly is room for improvement and a more thorough calculus on what is permitted in terms of a change in API.
 There is also the possibility of incorporating existing literature into this (most I could find was in regards to empirical studies of API stability in Java, but even those results are bound to be useful).
-There is also some existing work from the rust community aabout this.
+There is also some existing work from the rust community aabout this - see the references list down below.

 Finally, the large body of work on preconditions, postconditions & invariants is also related to this topic.

-## References
+## Appendix

 A large part of this discussion is inspired by looking at how other languages design their type system, but especially poignant (and what ultimately sparked my attempt here to equate abstract types with interfaces)